EduardoNicacio/LLMBenchmark/codegemma-7b-GGUF/readme.md

 ## Observations

-- Strange results, like the model not generating anything at 153,846 tokens per second; or halucinating by affirming that using python with an ORM would be better than running the requested stored procedures.
+- Strange results, like the model not generating anything at 153,846 tokens per second; or hallucinating by affirming that using python with an ORM would be better than running the requested stored procedures.
 - Other times, the model generates garbage like below until it crashes:

     ```sql